 Facilitating high speed broadband in rural areas would reduce the need for people to move to larger urban areas, thus allowing the communities to grow organically and to sustain that growth into the future.
 It could fundamentally shift the social and economic landscape in the least densely populated areas of Ireland and start a new age of connectivity and prosperity.

-Leading the way as a demonstration of what is possible if a rural community is given access to high speed broadband is the Ludgate Hub in Skibbereen, Co.
-Cork.
+The Ludgate Hub in Skibbereen is leading the way as a demonstration of what is possible if a rural community is given access to high speed broadband.
 It is one thing to wax lyrical about a connected future, it’s quite another to put it into practice and witness the real benefits it brings to the local community.

 “This puts Skibbereen ahead of many other towns in Ireland and that is very unusual for a town like Skibbereen in South West Cork”, says John Field.
 “Our vision is not just to catch up on other towns, but to move ahead of them.
 The connectivity and the Digital Hub offer the town something tangible and very significant in that respect.”